IPMAI-Lab/ipmai-lab.github.io/content/authors/25_youquan/_index.md

 user_groups:
 - Ph.D Students
 ---
 Youquan is a PhD student at [Gaoling School of Artificial Intelligence, Renmin University of China](http://ai.ruc.edu.cn/).
 He received his bachelor's degree in [School of Artificial Intelligence, Xidian University]( https://sai.xidian.edu.cn/) in 2025.
-Now his research interests focus on the audio-visual co-editor.
+Now his research interests focus on the audio and visual.